 On March 29, 2002, the U.S. District Court for the District of Columbia issued a ruling that could restrict underground mining activities conducted in the vicinity of public roads, within a variety of federally protected lands, within national forests and within a certain proximity of occupied dwellings.
 The lawsuit, Citizens Coal Council v.
 Norton, was filed in February 2000 to challenge regulations issued by the Department of Interior providing, among other things, that subsidence and underground activities that may lead to subsidence are not surface mining activities within the meaning of SMCRA.
 SMCRA generally contains restrictions and certain prohibitions on the locations where surface mining activities can be conducted.
 The District Court entered summary judgment upon the plaintiff's claims that the Secretary of the Interior's determination violated SMCRA.
+By order dated April 9, 2002, the court remanded the regulations to the Secretary of the Interior for reconsideration.

-The Department of Interior and the National Mining Association, a trade group that intervened in this action, sought a stay of the order pending appeal to the U.S. Court of Appeals for the District of Columbia Circuit, and the stay was granted.
-On June 3, 2003, the U.S. Court of Appeals for the District of Columbia Circuit reversed the decision of the District Court and upheld the validity of the regulations, deferring to the Departments of Interior's interpretation of SMCRA.
-If the Court of Appeals' decision is overturned upon a rehearing before the Circuit Board en banc or by the U.S. Supreme Court on appeal, this ruling could have a material adverse effect on all coal mine operations that utilize underground mining techniques, including the Company's.
+The significance of this decision for the coal mining industry remains unclear because this ruling is subject to appellate review.
+The Department of Interior and the National Mining Association, a trade group that intervened in this action, sought a stay of the order pending appeal to the U.S. Court of Appeals for the District of Columbia Circuit and the stay was granted.
+If the District Court's decision is not overturned, or if some legislative solution is not enacted, this ruling could have a material adverse effect on all coal mine operations that utilize underground mining techniques, including those of the Company.
 While it still may be possible to obtain permits for underground mining operations in these areas, the time and expense of that permitting process are likely to increase significantly.